yurigushiken/LCN-heatmap-overlays/README.md

 ## Overview

 This project provides a web-based interface for viewing videos with interactive heatmap overlays for eye-tracking data from the Language and Cognitive Neuroscience Lab.
-It supports multiple overlay toggles and age group selections to facilitate comparative analysis of eye-tracking data.
+It visualizes infant and adult gaze patterns during social interaction events, enabling researchers to analyze how visual attention to social events develops across different age groups.
+The application supports multiple overlay toggles and age group selections to facilitate comparative analysis.

+## Scientific Background

+The heatmap overlays represent eye-tracking data collected from participants across different developmental stages (7-11 month-old infants and adults).
+Each overlay visualizes where participants directed their attention during social interaction events.
+The data has been processed using Gaussian kernel density estimation to create visually informative heatmaps highlighting areas of concentrated visual attention.

+Key scientific aspects:
+- Tracks developmental changes in social attention from infancy to adulthood
+- Enables direct comparison between different age groups through overlay stacking
+- Uses color-coding by age group for intuitive visual differentiation
+- Employs variable intensity mapping to show gaze concentration

 ## Features